-- Budgets are based on the approved cost, schedule and performance requirements defined in the project baseline. - The budget contingency and scope contingency are adequate to mitigate anticipated risk factors defined in the project's risk analysis. - Budgets include adequate funding for project management, including the use of appropriate project management tools such as project management control software and associated staff support. - Where budget caps are imposed, there are sound strategies to de-scope the project or, alternatively, include a scope contingency in the budget. - Adequate funds are provided for system integration.
+- Adequate funds are provided for system integration.
 Failure to address integration issues, including appropriate staffing and funding, can lead to serious cost overruns and corresponding schedule slips. - Funding is included for commissioning, testing and acceptance of the facility and transition from construction/acquisition to operations.
 The budget should include funding for staff to perform these activities and train the operations personnel.
-Roles change as a project progresses from construction through commissioning and eventually to operations; time and staffing requirements need to be carefully calculated in advance. - Where partnerships are involved, monetary contributions to construction and/or acquisition and eventual operations and usage are timely and sufficient. - All IT costs both initial cost and continuing costs of hardware, software, maintenance, upgrades and operations are fully considered.
+Roles change as a project progresses from construction through commissioning and eventually to operations; time and staffing requirements need to be carefully calculated in advance. - Where partnerships are involved, monetary contributions to construction and/or acquisition and eventual operations and usage are timely and sufficient. - All IT costs both initial cost and continuing costs of hardware, software, maintenance, upgrades and operations - are fully considered.
 Rapid advances in computing may require upgrades as often as every three to five years.